kenatiod/MUT/Understanding Machine Understanding.md

 Along the way, you'll get to know Claude as Alice and Bob do - through dialogues that showcase its remarkable abilities and hint at the tantalizing possibility of a machine that truly understands.
 You'll grapple alongside them with the philosophical puzzles and technical challenges that arise when you try to peer inside an artificial mind.
 This book is an invitation to join Alice, Bob, and Claude on their intellectual adventure.
 It's a journey that will take you to the cutting edge of AI research and to the heart of age-old questions about language, meaning, and the nature of intelligence.
 So buckle up, dear reader.
 The quest for machine understanding is about to begin, and there's no telling where it might lead.
 One thing is certain: by the end of this book, you'll never look at your conversations with AI the same way again.
 Are you ready to question, to ponder, to have your assumptions challenged and your horizons expanded?
 Then let's dive in together, as Alice and Bob introduce you to their enigmatic creation, Claude, and embark on a mission to test the limits of artificial minds.

-{ Insert a portrait of Claude trying to wink }
+{ Insert Fig. 2 -- a portrait of Claude trying to wink }
 ___________

 ## Chapter 1 -- A Brief History of Computing and AI